purplebuild6/otter-bank/README.md

   network/upstream failures.
 Each is rendered as a friendly message in the UI.
 - Unrecognized outcomes get a safe fallback screen rather than a crash.

-## Security notes

-- Credentials live in `server/.env` (gitignored); `.env.example` documents the
-  shape without the secrets.
-- The SSN and other PII are never logged; the server logs only the outcome and Alloy's evaluation token.
-- Alloy credentials never reach the browser; the frontend only calls the local API.

 ## Project structure

 ```